hschwane/GraSPH2/README.md

 key.
 The Camera can be moved using "W", "A", "S" and "D", like in a video  game.
 To fly up and down use "Q" and "E". "+" and "-" can be used to change the cameras movement speed.
 The console will display some timing information.
+Press "C" to switch between different color visualization modes.
+Use "X" and "V" to scale the transfer function and "Y"and "B" to set the starting value.

 ### settings